 Installation Speed and Accessibility

 If an organization has the required IT workforce and infrastructure in place, then setting-up in-house HRMS might work out for them.
 Otherwise, cloud HRMS is the go-to option.
-Due to easy and fast installation and user-friendliness, many organizations certainly prefer cloud over the on-premise option.
+Due to easy and fast installation and user-friendliness of HR solution, many organizations certainly prefer cloud over the on-premise option.
 However, if the business workplace lacks proper internet connectivity, having a cloud HRMS might become a burden.

 Ease of Maintenance and Use